spack/spack/lib/spack/docs/repositories.rst

 ``package.py`` file and any patches or other files needed to build the package.

+Package repositories allow you to:

+1. Maintain your own packages separately from Spack;

+2. Share your packages (e.g. by hosting them in a shared file system), without committing them to the built-in Spack package repository; and

+3. Override built-in Spack packages with your own implementation.

+Packages in a separate repository can also *depend on* built-in Spack packages.
+So, you can leverage existing recipes without re-implementing them in your own repository.

 ---------------------
 ``repos.yaml``
 ---------------------

+Spack uses the ``repos.yaml`` file in ``~/.spack`` (and :ref:`elsewhere
+<configuration>`) to find repositories.
+Note that the ``repos.yaml``
-Spack finds repositories by looking at the ``repos.yaml`` configuration file.
-For more on the YAML format, and on how configuration file precedence works in Spack, :ref:`see configuration <configuration>`.
-By default, ``repos.yaml`` looks like this:
+configuration file is distinct from the ``repo.yaml`` file in each repository.
+For more on the YAML format, and on how configuration file precedence works in Spack, see :ref:`configuration <configuration>`.

+The default ``etc/spack/defaults/repos.yaml`` file looks like this:

 .. code-block:: yaml

   repos:
   - $spack/var/spack/repos/builtin

-The file starts with ``repos:`` and contains a single ordered list (denoted by ``-``).
-You can add a repository by inserting another element into this list:
+The file starts with ``repos:`` and contains a single ordered list of paths to repositories.
+Each path is on a separate line starting with ``-``.
+You can add a repository by inserting another path into the list:

 .. code-block:: yaml